4 Investment Research Insights AI Uncovered About Inflation

 Amazon – Q2 Earnings Call Transcript –

 We continue to see high Prime member engagement throughout the quarter.
 Prime members shop more often with larger basket sizes.
-In addition, worldwide streaming video hours doubled year-over-year, primarily driven by Prime video.
+Worldwide streaming video hours doubled year-over-year driven largely by Prime video.

 AT&T (HBO Max)